Edge Estimation with Independent Set Oracles: Introduction

 Now, we can sparsify the graph to reduce the overall number of \IS queries.
 In contrast to the \BIS queries, we do not know how to design a coarse estimator using only \IS queries (see \secref{limit}).
 This prohibits us from designing a similar algorithm.
 Instead, we estimate the number of edges in one shot, by coloring the graph with a large number of colors and estimating the number of edges going between a matching of the color classes.

-Using a matching of the color classes for sparsification seems somewhat counter intuitive.
+somewhat counter intuitive.
 An initial sparsification attempt might be to count only the edges going between a single pair of colors.
 If the total number of colors is $2k$, then we expect to see ${\nEdges}/{\binom{2k}{2}}$ edges between this pair.
 Therefore, we could set $k$ to be large and invoke \lemref{isq:exact}.
 Scaling by a factor of ${\binom{2k}{2}}$, we would hope to get an {\em unbiased} estimator for $\nEdges$.

 Unfortunately, a star graph demonstrates that this approach does not work, due to the large variance of this estimator.
 If we randomly color the vertices of the star graph with $2k$ colors, then out of the $\binom{2k}{2}$ pairs of color classes, only $2k-1$ pairs have any edge going between color classes.
 So, if we only chose one pair of color classes, then with high probability one of the following two cases occurs: either (i) there is no edge crossing the color pair, or (ii) the number of edges crossing the pair is $\approx \nEdges/2k$.
 In both cases our estimate after scaling by a factor of $\binom{2k}{2}$ will be far from the truth.